List of ships for the rescue of refugees in the Mediterranean Sea: Further related facilities

 Since 2017, Sea-Watch have operated a SAR-coordinating reconnaissance aircraft, Moonbird, a single-engined Cirrus SR22, and since June 2020, also the Seabird, a twin-engined high-performance Beechcraft Baron 58.
 These are flown in cooperation with the Swiss NGO Humanitarian Pilots Initiative.
+In 2025, with the assistance of United4Rescue, the Seabird 3 reconnaissance aircraft began service.

 In December 2020, Association Pilotes Volontaires began operation of their Dyn'Aéro MCR4S reconnaissance aircraft named Colibri 2.
 Their original Colibri, of the same make, flew its first mission in May 2018.
 As of June 2019, they had logged 52 missions, sighting 54 boats and by their estimates saving more than 4,300 people.

 Further related organisations

 For a period, the Search and Rescue Observatory for the Mediterranean (SAROBMED), based at Queen Mary University of London, monitored SAR operations in the region.
 SAROBMED in turn listed a number of other organisations, including (in addition to those mentioned above):